-An induced abortion was performed in the first trimester due to an ectopic pregnancy (Berveiller et al. 2008); the authors stated that no histological examination of the embryo performed.
+An induced abortion was performed in the first trimester because of an ectopic pregnancy (Berveiller et al. 2008); the authors stated that no histological examination of the embryo was performed.

 No spontaneous fetal deaths were reported with gestational exposure to trastuzumab.